chriseidhof/swift-reading-club/effects-may1.md

 The Eff programming language is described in the paper as an example of the eff programming model.
 This language has a distinct notion of *expressions* (inert from effects) and *computations* (effectful computation).

 Eff is essentially a simple ML (products, sums, functions) with the addition of effects and handlers.
-An effect is has a *row* of operations (in the beginning indexed via the subscript `i`, but later indexed by names) that take arbitrary input and output types `A_i -> B_i`.
+An effect has a *row* of operations (in the beginning indexed via the subscript `i`, but later indexed by names) that take arbitrary input and output types `A_i -> B_i`.
 A handler provides an *interpretation* of the effects used in some computation.

 There is a notion of creating a resource `new E` that will generate a *fresh instance* of an effect `E`: think "mutable state" or "opening a file".